CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-05-completed-steps.md

 # Completed Steps

 <div class="intro">
-Many interactive tools used throughout Healthcare.gov include visual feedback of user-entered data.
-This feedback builds upon itself as the user completes the pertinent steps along the process.
+Many interactive tools used on HealthCare.gov present data as it is entered by the user.
+The data builds upon itself as the user completes steps along a process.
 In many cases this content can be edited after it has been entered.
 </div>

 <div class="hr"></div>